playfulprogramming/playfulprogramming/content/rollbear/posts/compile-time-quick-sort-using-c/index.md

 struct list;
 ```

 That's all that is required.
-The second template parameter is a list of zero or more elements of type T. That's
+The second template parameter is a list of zero or more elements of type `T`.
+That's
-what "..." denotes.
+what `...` denotes.

 Its use is simple: